-• Antero Resources owns a significant interest in us and, as a result, conflicts of interest will arise from time to time between it and us, and Antero Resources may favor their own interests to the detriment of us and our other stockholders.
-Additionally, Antero Resources is under no obligation to adopt a business strategy that favors us.
+- Antero Resources owns a significant interest in us and, as a result, conflicts of interest will arise from time to time between it and us, and Antero Resources may favor their own interests to the detriment of us and our other stockholders.
+Additionally, Antero Resources is under no obligation to adopt a business strategy that favors us. - Certain of our stockholders have investments in our affiliates that may conflict with the interests of other stockholders.